racz16/Wobani-Engine/README.md

 # Engine
-My own OpenGL game engine.
+My OpenGL game engine.
 I write the code in Java, using the LWJGL.

 ## Features
 - GameObject based scene graph
 - Component system, including dependency handling
-- chance to store Components based on type
 - orthographic and perspective camera with frustum culling (sphere and AABB)
 - load various model and texture formats
 - Bezier and Catmull-Rom splines